Gaabooo/angular-interview-project-gaabooo/README.md

 ### TODO's:
 - 1) Reminders shouldn't be deleted when changing a month (add the "Month" property to the object "reminder").

+### Bugs:
+- 1) The quantity of dates per month seems to be broken (it was working before).
+- 2) The sort of reminders is broken (it was working before).